ilgrad/pylearn-epac/doc/source/introduction.rst

 Easily building machine learning workflow that can be executed in sequential order or in parallel.

-To quick start with eapc, here is a simple example to do an embarrassing machine learning computing: permutation, cross-validation, and LDA classification.
+To quick start with epac, here is a simple example to do an embarrassing machine learning computing: permutation, cross-validation, and LDA classification.
 We will introduce more details and examples in tutorials_.